CraftAcademy/library-challenge/README.md

 As a Library employee
 In order to see a list of available books
-I need access to a database of books
+I need access to a data of books

 As a Library employee
 In order to see if a book is available
 I need to be able see a list of available books\* (Both *title* and *author*)
  \* "can see if a list of books is available" is an unclear request

+As a user
+In order to see whether a specific book is available
+I need a search method to query the database

 As a user
 In order to pick a book